Mitsubishi Materials Corporation

 • This is a world in which there is comparatively steady progress toward the development of a sustainable society, and with the elimination of worldwide economic inequalities, etc. and growth of the global economy, E-Scrap generation is expected to increase.

-• Estimated worldwide E-scrap generation is expected to by 1.4 times FYE March 2021 levels by FYE March 2031 and 2.5 times FYE March 2021 levels by FYE March 2051, due to regional growth rates and population trends.
+• Estimated worldwide E-Scrap generation is expected to by 1.4 times FYE March 2021 levels by FYE March 2031 and 2.5 times FYE March 2021 levels by FYE March 2051, due to regional growth rates and population trends.

 (*results of estimates when FYE March 2023 analysis was performed)